isomerpages/moe-temaseksec/_events/Upcoming Events/Sec 1 Registration 2026.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>All parents will receive an offer letter to acknowledge your child's Sec
+<p>All parents will receive a posting letter to acknowledge your child's
-1 Posting to Temasek Secondary School via PG on 19 December 2025 from 5pm onwards.</p>
+Sec 1 Posting to Temasek Secondary School via PG on 19 December 2025 from 5pm onwards.</p>
 <p><strong>Please complete and submit the form online.</strong>
 </p>
 </td>